-why tormentest thou me with fear? come, graceful fon of Ardnart, come; it is Daura who calleth thee! - Earch the traitor fled laughing to the land.
-She lifted up her voice, and cried for her brother and her father.
+SHE went; and she called on Armor.
+Nought answered, but the son of the rock.
+Armor, my love! my love! why termentest thou me with fear? hear, son of Ardnart, hear: it is Daura who calleth thee!-Earch the traitor sled laughing to the land.
+She listed up her voice, and cried for her brother and her father.
 Arindel!
-Armyn! none to relieve your Daura?
+Armyn! none to relieve your Daura!

 HER voice came over the fea.
 Arindel my fon descended from the hill; rough in the spoils of the chace.
-His arrows rattled by his side; his bow was in his hand; five grey dogs attended his steps.
+His arrows rattled by his side; his bow was in his hand; five dark gray dogs attended his steps.
 He saw sierce Earch on the shore; he seized and bound him to an oak.
-Thick sly the thongs of the hide around his limbs; he loads the wind with his groans.
+Thick sly the thengs of the the hide around his limbs; he loads the wind with his groans.

-Arindel ascends the surgy deep in his boat, to bring Daura to the land.
-Armor came in his wrath, and let sly the grey-feathered shaft.
-It sung; it sunk funk in thy heart, O Arindel my fon! for Earch the traitor thou diedst.
+Arindel afcends the furgy deep in his boat, to bring Daura to the land.
+Armor came in his wrath, and let fly the grey-feathered shaft.
+It fung; it funk in thy heart, O Arindel my fon! for Earch the traitor thou diedst.
+The oar is stopped at once; he panted on the rock and expired.
 What is thy grief, O Daura, when round thy feet is poured thy brother's blood!

 THE boat is broken in twain by the waves.
-Armor plunges into the sea, to rescue his Daura or die.
+Armor plunges into the fea, to rescue his Daura or die.
 Sudden a blast from the hill comes over the waves.
 He sunk, and he rose no more.

 ALONE, on the fea-beat rock, my daughter was heard to complain.
-Frequent and loud were her cries; nor could her father relieve her.
+Frequent and loud were her cries; nor could could her father relieve her.
 All night I stood on the shore.
+I saw her by the faint beam of the moon.
 All night I heard her cries.
 Loud was the wind; and the rain beat hard on the side of the mountain.
 Before morning appeared, her voice was weak.
 It died away, like the evening-breeze among the grass of the rocks.
 Spent with grief she expired.
-O lay me soon by her side.

-WHEN
+And left thee Armyn alone: gone is my strength in the war, and fallen my pride among women.

-When the storms of the mountain come; when the north lifts the waves on high; I sit by the sounding shore, and look on the fatal rock.
+WHEN the storms of the mountain come; when the north lifts the waves on high; I sit by the sounding shore, and look on the fatal rock.
 Often by the setting moon I see the ghosts of my children.
-Indistinct, they walk in mournful conference together.
-Will none of you speak to me?-But they do not regard their father.
+Half-viewless, they walk in mournful conference together.
+Will none of you speak in pity?
+They do not regard their father.